 For more information about how performance is measured using business days, hierarchies, and calendars, see Getting started with performance monitoring.

 Note: Once you've set up your rules, make sure your suppliers are aware of your performance expectations.
 If you need assistance, please reach out to Dsco Support at firstname.lastname@example.org.

-Step 1: Click the Dashboard icon and click SETTINGS.
-Next, click SLA.
+Step 1: Click the navigation menu and select Settings > SLA.

 Step 2: Select the metric on the left for which you'd like to add rules.

 Step 3: A description of the metric you chose is displayed.
 Click Add New Rule.

 Step 4: Specify the rule name and click Next.

 Step 5: Depending on the metric you selected, set up the rules accordingly:

 Note: If you configure a rule based on the supplier warehouse, the supplier’s actual warehouse calendar settings may affect SLA violation trigger dates.

 - Select which order lines/suppliers will be affected by this rule.